devlikeapro/waha-docs/content/en/docs/how-to/deploy/index.md

 Docker Compose is a tool that allows you to define and run multi-container Docker applications.
 It simplifies the process of managing multiple containers and their dependencies.
-In this topic, we will walk you through how to use Docker Compose with the WhatsApp HTTP API.
+In this topic, we will walk you through how to use Docker Compose with the WhatsApp API.

 ### Prerequisites